httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~
 {: title="Request containing a gzip-encoded JSON object"}

-The same content would be a malformed JSON object if no Content-Encoding is
+Now the same content conveys a malformed JSON object, because the request does
-indicated.
+not indicate a content coding.

 ~~~ http-message
 PUT /entries/1234 HTTP/1.1